UIUC-iSchool-DataViz/fall2018/week06/index.md

 layout: week
 ---

-# Week 5 - Types of Viz and Choosing Colors
+# Week 6 - Comparisons, Elements, and More